 To submit your comment online, go to www.regulations.gov and put the docket number, “FMCSA-2018-0347” in the “Keyword” box, and click “Search.”
 When the new screen appears, click on “Comment Now!” button and type your comment into the text box in the following screen.
 Choose whether you are submitting your comment as an Start Printed Page 49377individual or on behalf of a third party and then submit.
 If you submit your comments by mail or hand delivery, submit them in an unbound format, no larger than 81/2 by 11 inches, suitable for copying and electronic filing.
 If you submit comments by mail and would like to know that they reached the facility, please enclose a stamped, self-addressed postcard or envelope.
 FMCSA will consider all comments and material received during the comment period and may grant or not grant this application based on your comments.

 II.
 Legal Basis

-The Agency reviews the safety analyses and the public comments and determines whether granting the exemption would likely achieve a level of safety equivalent to or greater than the level that would be achieved by the current regulation (49 CFR 381.305).
-The Agency's decision must be published in the Federal Register (49 CFR 381.315(b)) with the reason for the granting or denial, and, if granted, the specific person or class of persons receiving the exemption and the regulatory provision or provisions from which the exemption is granted.
-The notice must specify the effective period of the exemption (up to 5 years) and explain the terms and conditions of the exemption.
+The Agency reviews the safety analyses and the public comments, and determines whether granting the exemption would likely achieve a level of safety equivalent to, or greater than, the level that would be achieved by the current regulation (49 CFR 381.305).
+The decision of the Agency must be published in the Federal Register (49 CFR 381.315(b)) with the reason for the grant or denial and, if granted, the specific person or class of persons receiving the exemption, and the regulatory provision or provisions from which exemption is granted.
+The notice must specify the effective period of the exemption (up to 5 years), and explain the terms and conditions of the exemption.
 The exemption may be renewed (49 CFR 381.300(b)).

 III.
 Request for Exemption